Menu

 Above all, we want the children to enjoy their last term in Reception and leave us with a love for learning.

-Reception Class Curriculum Overview - Summer 2024
+Reception Class Curriculum Overviews

 100 Books to Read Before You Leave Reception!